madthad91/pgDBGenerator/README.md

 **To enable separate file generation, have your standalone node app console.log or process.stdout.write the text ```|~separate~|``` before any other text and text separation will be enabled for that module.**

+**If your plugin is simply a program, not preferred to use the modules this way, but you can use the ```|~skip~|``` to skip any behavior post module execution.
+This acts as an optimization because the core program does not have to process the plugin's return data**

 ### Preprocessors:

 Purpose: To prepend postgres commands to your result file, or run a module before the core program.